JavaScouts/JavaScouts2018-2019/info.md

 }
 ```

-This allows us to compare Recognition/Classifications quite easily, and makes the code quite readable.
+This allows us to compare minerals quite easily, and makes the code quite readable.

 ### Elimination strategy

-When our robot faces the crater, we have the problem of detecting far too many minerals.
-Some runs we only detect two, but on others we detect 7 or 8.
-This poses a great challenge to our existing 2-Object strategy.
+When our robot faces the crater, we have the problem of detecting too many minerals.
+Some runs we only detect two, but on others we detect seven or eight.
+This poses a great challenge to the above described 2-Mineral Strategy.

+After the Saquoit qualifier, one of the ideas in the back of my head was to eliminate the crater minerals based on the TensorFlow confidence level.
+However, with some debugging, we realized there are some runs where the crater minerals are actually more confident than the sampling minerals.
+So, we switched to using the actual position of the minerals to eliminate.

-What we ended up creating was a relatively simple, yet effetive algorithm.
+What we ended up creating was a relatively simple, yet effective algorithm.
 Instead of our previous reliance on physically blocking the top half of the webcam, we now have a system which works at extremely close to 100% accuracy.
 The "elimination" method is implemented as shown below.

 ```java
 String getPositionByElimination() {